 Suppose you plan to train your dog to learn commands like sit or rollover.
 Avoid names like frit or hangover.
 These names have similar sounds, and the dog won’t know what you want him or her to do.
 They tend to hear the frequency of the word than the actual name.
 Try it sometime.
 Rover-Dover.

 Adopting an older dog may be a challenge to change its name.
 First, try names that sound similar to the same name.
 Dogs tend to recognize the same vowels.
 Like Bazell to Hazell

 Picking a name, you will be calling out in public is something to think about.
 Naming your dog, Freddie Krueger, might not be the best thing at the dog park.
 Names like Max or buddy are more popular, and you could have other dogs responding to your call.

 So you thought of a name, and you think it’s the perfect name for your dog.
 Then you remember your great Aunt has the same name, and you have been invited over for Christmas dinner.
 Would it be weird to call your dog and your Aunt the same name at her house?

 Try out your Dog’s Name.

 There are a lot of names to choose from.
-So if your still not sure of the best name.
+So if you are still not sure of the best name.
 Try a name out for a couple of days to see if it sticks.
-You will know after a few days if the name suites you and the dog.
+You will know after a few days if the name suits you and the dog.

 Your dog’s size could also influence a name, like “Dozer, Magnum, Kahuna,” for large dogs. “ Drop, Itty Bitty, Mite, Bug, Atom” for smaller dogs.